EarliTecDx/.github/.github/pull_request_template.md

 ## :pencil: Description of Changes
-_Add a decription of the changes_
+_Add a description of the changes_

 ## :books: Where are these changes documented?
-_Add information of where the changes are documented ex. detailed design, work isntruction_
+_Add information of where the changes are documented ex.
+Software Detailed Design, Work instruction_

 ## :eyes: How can these changes be viewed/tested?